nuex001/ZenonSwapProtocol/docs/JITModel.md

 Since the JIT attacker immediately removes the position immediately following the swap, the attacker has no risk and exactly knows its exact position before and after the swap.
 By contrast the passive liquidity providers in the pool, who do take meaningful *impermanent loss* (IL) risk have their accumulated rewards diluted by the JIT attacker.

-## CrocSwap Mitigation
+## ZenonSwap Mitigation

-CrocSwap mitigates the risk of JIT by having a per-pool parameter set by governance that specifies a minimum TTL for every concentrated liquidity position in the pool.
+ZenonSwap mitigates the risk of JIT by having a per-pool parameter set by governance that specifies a minimum TTL for every concentrated liquidity position in the pool.
 This value can be set anywhere between 0 and 2550 seconds, as measured by block time.

 Since every transaction in a classical JIT sandwich occurs in the same block, and therefore the same block time, this becomes impossible if the TTL parameter is set to any value greater than zero.